Apocentre/cross-devops/Build.md

+Before deploying a service make sure that you set the secrets.

+In each service there is a `secrets.example.yaml` file.
+You will have to copy this and rename it to `secrets.prod.yaml`.
+Also, you would have to add the missing values.

 1. Use the correct version for each docker image
 2. Replace the GITHUB_TOKEN with your own key
 3. Run the correct command from below